intel/libipt/doc/howto_libipt.md

 A traced image section cache can also be used for reading an instruction's memory via its IP and ISID as provided in `struct pt_insn`.

+The image section cache provides a cache of recently mapped sections and keeps them mapped when they are unmapped by the images that used them.
+This avoid repeated unmapping and re-mapping of image sections in some parallel debug scenarios or when reading memory from the image section cache.

+Use `pt_iscache_set_limit()` to set the limit of this cache in bytes.
+This accounts for the extra memory that will be used for keeping image sections mapped including any block caches associated with image sections.
+To disable caching, set the limit to zero.

 #### Synchronizing